Desecularization: Secularization theories

-Demand-side theories
+Demand-side and supply-side theories

+According to Norris and Inglehart, the traditional view of 19th century secularization can be divided into two perspectives: demand-side theories and supply-side theories.
+They take the view that "although the original theory of secularization was flawed in certain regards, it was correct in the demand-side perspective".

-Demand-side theories of secularization insist that the phenomenon occurs "bottom up," such that as a whole, the general population will become increasingly rational independent of any influence from the secular government or religious leadership body.
+Demand-side theories assert that secularization occurs "bottom up," such that as a whole, the general population will become increasingly rational independent of any influence from the secular government or religious leadership body.

 Examples of demand-side theories can be found in the accounts given by Weber and Durkheim.
 Whilst Weber rarely used the term "secularization," he is generally given credit for alluding to the idea that religion was gradually losing its prominence in society.
 According to Weber, the world was initially seen as unified, with religion, politics and economics all existing on the same social plane.
 Thus the term "religion" was not necessary nor was it widely used because religion was included in all aspects of life.
 According to Weber, when different aspects of society such as politics and economics were severed from religion, the demise of religion in the public sphere became inevitable.

-Supply-side theories

 Supply-side theories of secularization argue that the demand for religion exerted by the general population remains constant.
 This means that any change in the religious landscape occurs as a result of the manipulation of the "supply market" by religious leaders.
 The construction therefore views the phenomenon as 'top down' development.
 Steve Bruce argues that the "supply" of religion is greatest when there is a "free" and "competitive" market for "providers" of religion, as in most Western nations, as opposed to states where one religion predominates.

-In sociology literature
+Diversity

+Secularization is itself is complex and not unidirectional since there are many types of secularization and most do not lead to atheism, irreligion, nor are they automatically antithetical to religion.
+Global studies show that many people who do not identify with a religion, still hold religious beliefs and participate in religious practices, thus complicating the situation.